Effanuel/BitMEX-scaled-orders/README.md

 # BitMEX trading tool

-This project is a trading tool based on **BitMEX API** to help you place orders in a range (It can also be used to overcome the overload feature on the website (although sometimes API's also get suspended due to high load)).
+This project is a trading tool based on **BitMEX API** (It can also be used to overcome the overload feature on the website (although sometimes API's also get suspended due to high load)).
+This project has a long way to go before becoming an actual usable tool.
+If you notice any bugs, open an issue.

 ### Current Features